-COURSE EXPECTATIONS 1.
-Don't just stop coming to class.
-Not coming to class without officially withdrawing will result in a failing grade.
-2. Regular attendance is vital.
-If you miss a class, contact one of your classmates for notes, schedule or assignment changes, exam information, etc. 3.
+- 1. Don't just stop coming to class.
+Not coming to class without officially withdrawing will result in a failing grade. - 2.
+Regular attendance is vital.
+If you miss a class, contact one of your classmates for notes, schedule or assignment changes, exam information, etc. - 3.
 This is a college classroom.
 Proper behavior is expected and required.
 This includes having respect for others, being on time for class, and maintaining an atmosphere in which all students may learn without interference from others.
-Standards of behaviors are detailed in the NTCC Student Handbook.
-4. Turn off cell phones, alarms, and other devices that unnecessarily cause distractions.
+Standards of behaviors are detailed in the NTCC Student Handbook. - 4.
+Turn off cell phones, alarms, and other devices that unnecessarily cause distractions.
 Texting in class in not acceptable.
 If you have an emergency call, then step outside the classroom to answer it so as not to be a distraction.
 If texting becomes a problem, then offending students will be asked to leave.
 If the problem continues, offending students will be withdrawn.

-5. Cheating and plagiarizing will not be tolerated in any form (For example, cutting and pasting large sections of Internet articles into your essay is plagiarism).
-Essays must be submitted to SafeAssign to be considered-Essays that are not submitted will receive a zero.
-6. Students are expected to complete course work in an honest manner, using their intellects and resources designated as allowable by the course instructor.
+- 5. Cheating and plagiarizing will not be tolerated in any form (For example, cutting and pasting large sections of Internet articles into your essay is plagiarism).
+Essays must be submitted to SafeAssign to be considered-Essays that are not submitted will receive a zero. - 6.
+Students are expected to complete course work in an honest manner, using their intellects and resources designated as allowable by the course instructor.
 Students are responsible for addressing questions about allowable resources with the course instructor.
 NTCC upholds the highest standards of academic integrity.
-This course will follow the NTCC Academic Honesty policy stated in the Student Handbook.
-7. Follow assignment requirements as outlined in this syllabus.
-Students are responsible for all topics and chapters covered and outlined in the Course Schedule found in this syllabus.
-8. Assignment Grades and course information are posted on Blackboard.
+This course will follow the NTCC Academic Honesty policy stated in the Student Handbook. - 7.
+Follow assignment requirements as outlined in this syllabus.
+Students are responsible for all topics and chapters covered and outlined in the Course Schedule found in this syllabus. - 8.
+Assignment Grades and course information are posted on Blackboard.
 Students need to check regularly to make sure all their assignments have been submitted and graded.

 NTCC Academic Honesty Statement:

 "Students are expected to complete course work in an honest manner, using their intellects and resources designated as allowable by the course instructor.
 Students are responsible for addressing questions about allowable resources with the course instructor.
 NTCC upholds the highest standards of academic integrity.
 This course will follow the NTCC Academic Honesty policy stated in the Student Handbook."

+Academic Ethics

-Academic Ethics The college expects all students to engage in academic pursuits in a manner that is beyond reproach.
+The college expects all students to engage in academic pursuits in a manner that is beyond reproach.
 Students are expected to maintain complete honesty and integrity in their academic pursuit.
 Academic dishonesty such as cheating, plagiarism, and collusion is unacceptable and may result in disciplinary action.
 Refer to the student handbook for more information on this subject.

 ADA Statement:

 It is the policy of NTCC to provide reasonable accommodations for qualified individuals who are students with disabilities.
 This College will adhere to all applicable federal, state, and local laws, regulations, and guidelines with respect to providing reasonable accommodations as required to afford equal educational opportunity.
-It is the student's responsibility to arrange an appointment with a College counselor to obtain a Request for Accommodations form.
-For more information, please refer to the NTCC Catalog or Student Handbook.
+It is the student's responsibility to request accommodations.
+An appointment can be made with Shannin Garrett, Academic Advisor/Coordinator of Special Populations located in the College Connection.
+She can be reached at 903-434-8218.
+For more information and to obtain a copy of the Request for Accommodations, please refer to the NTCC website - Special Populations.

 Family Educational Rights And Privacy Act (Ferpa):